TritonDataCenter/triton/README.md

 * Distributed system written in Node.js on SmartOS.
 * High-performance SmartOS Zones (containers) with KVM support.

-This repository is the starting point for SDC - all of the code lives in other repos.
+This repository is the starting point for SDC.
+All of the code lives in other repos.
 See the [repo list](docs/developer-guide/repos.md).

 ## Getting Started